Digital Literary Studies @ englishstudiesinthedigitalage.wordpress.com

 Office: St. John’s Hall, B40-1

 Email: firstname.lastname@example.org.
-Please be in touch via email rather than phone.
-I will return your email within 24 hours.
-Thanks!
+Please be in touch via email rather than office phone.
+I strive to return emails within 24 hours.

 Google hangout: email@example.com